AfterglowWeb/wordpress-headless-theme/README.md

 ### GET /wp-json/blank/v1/images/{post_type}

 **Description:**
-Returns a flat array of image objects for the specified post type. all published posts of a given post type will be explored for: wordpress featured image, ACF image and gallery fields
+Returns a flat array of image objects attached to post belonging to the `post_type` parameter. all published posts of a given post type will be explored for:
+- WordPress featured image,
+- ACF image and gallery fields

-Is intended to bulk serve images in a minimal secured way so you can easyly launch async workers from a middelware to sync them in your application.
+This endpoint is intended to bulk serve images in a minimal and secured way so you can easyly launch async workers from a middelware to copy them in your application.

 *!
 It does not handle limiting.*
 *!
 It does not hide images from default Wordpress endpoints.*
-Your are free to handle this aspects your way.
+Your may want to handle these aspects yourself.

 The images src are filtered out to remove wordpress domain and upload folder.
 Up to you to reconstruct your assets path inside your server application.
 The image props are filtered out to keep the minimal: id, src, alt, width, height, mime_type

 You can use the filter `blank_allowed_post_types_bulk_images` to control wich post_type images to expose.
 You can use the filter `blank_rest_image_props` to control wich image props you want to expose.
+See Filters section.

 **Authentication:**
 Requires Bearer token (see above).